microsoft/teams-ai/dotnet/samples/02.messageExtensions.a.searchCommand/README.md

 ## Set up instructions

-All the samples in for the C# .NET SDK can be set up in the same way.
+All the samples in the C# .NET SDK can be set up in the same way.
 You can find the step by step instructions here:
  [Setup Instructions](../README.md).

 ## Interacting with the Message Extension